William Buik: Early years

 Buik was born on 13 May 1824 in Dundee, Scotland a son of Andrew Buik and Elizabeth (or Elspeth) Buik née Edward.
 He married Jane Clark Spankie on 22 November 1848 in Dundee, and they came to South Australia by the ship Coromandel in April 1849.
 Together they had seven children, all born in Adelaide:

 Merchant

 Buik began business as a partner and representative of Mr Robert Whyte, hardware merchant, under the style of Messrs.
 R. Whyte and Co.
 He subsequently moved to Rundle Street where he carried on business in his own account.

 Local government

 He took an active interest in public affairs and entered the Adelaide Corporation as Councillor for Hindmarsh Ward in 1863 and served in that capacity for two years.
-From 1866-1867 he was mayor of the Town of Kensington and Norwood.
+From 1866 to 1867 he was mayor of the Town of Kensington and Norwood.

 In 1878 he became Mayor of Adelaide.
-He filled the Chief Magistracy for a year and afterwards occupied a seat in the Council as Councillor for Hindmarsh Ward from 1879–1881 and as Alderman from 1881–1884.
+He filled the Chief Magistracy for a year and afterwards occupied a seat in the Council as Councillor for Hindmarsh Ward from 1879 to 1881 and as Alderman from 1881 to 1884.
 He was again returned as Alderman in 1892, and retired in 1895.